noamross/esaprog/esa_corpus_compare.md

 sub-groups.
 The rest are fairly ho-hum: ecology and science-y words.

 A much more interesting question is, how do the topics at ESA change from year to year?
-Below I show the terms that changed whose use in ESA abstracts changed the most between 2013 to 2014:
+Below I show the terms whose use in ESA abstracts changed the most between 2013 to 2014:

 ![](figure/mung.png)